-Regarding cost, a little bit of on-line searching will tell you that the MA is considerably more expensive than the DipTrans exam.
-The costs of doing an MA are in the thousands or tens of thousands, depending on the university and country in question.
-You can see the current fees for doing the DipTrans exam on the CIoL website.
-At time of writing, the cost of sitting all three papers combined with the centre fee is around GBP 800.
+Regarding cost, a little bit of online searching will tell you that doing a university BA or MA is considerably more expensive than sitting the DipTrans exam.
+The costs of doing a university MA are in the thousands or tens of thousands, depending on the university and country in question.
+At time of writing, the cost of sitting the DipTrans online is about £800.

 Now for the costs that aren’t so obvious.

 Lost work time

 When I first started qualifying, I didn’t really factor in the cost of doing qualifications as lost work time.
 That was a mistake.
 If, like me, you’re a freelance translator, you’ll know that we don’t get paid if we don’t work.
 Because of this, I view dedicating my working hours to another activity as a cost, as if I were spending the money I would have earned.
 So, when pricing up these qualifications, I recommend factoring in any time you’ll be unable to work as a cost.